Cliff Williams: Personal life

 Williams married his American wife Georganne in 1980.
-They have two children: model and actress Erin Lucas (born 1984) and Luke (born 1986).
-The couple initially settled in Hawaii, US, but this left them feeling too isolated, and they found the school system to be lacking.
-In 1986, they moved to Fort Myers, Florida, US, at the suggestion of AC/DC bandmate and nearby resident Brian Johnson.
-Williams also spends time in Aix-en-Provence, France, where he has distant relatives.
+They have two children, including Erin Lucas and Luke (born 1986).
+The couple initially settled in Hawaii, but this left them feeling too isolated, and they found the school system to be lacking.
+In 1986, they moved to Fort Myers, Florida, at the suggestion of AC/DC bandmate and nearby resident Brian Johnson.
+Williams also spends time in Aix-en-Provence, where he has distant relatives.
 Williams' hobbies include fishing, flying, and wine.

 Style

 Williams' role in AC/DC was to provide steady but basic basslines which followed the rhythm guitar of Malcolm Young, consisting mostly of eighth notes.
 His basslines were sometimes written by Malcolm and Angus Young during composition, and at other times Williams developed them based on the other instrumental tracks.
 Williams has said of his playing, "It's not the [bass] line that counts.
 It is the feel.
 My favorite AC/DC tune to play is 'Down Payment Blues', because it's so simple.
 I play four notes throughout the song, but I get off on the whole thing—not me noodlin' away."
 He also said that he plays "the same thing in every song, for the most part [...] in AC/DC's music, the song is more important than any individual's bit in it".
 He added that "complex [bass] lines wouldn't add anything to a guitar-oriented band like [AC/DC], so [he tries] to create a bottom layer that drives what [AC/DC's] guys are doing on top".
 Williams had no difficulty keeping his low profile within the band, declaring, "I don't have any problem doing this, because I enjoy playing simply.
 I never feel angry or prisoner."
-Nevertheless, he very occasionally employs more melodic lines and passing notes on some songs, such as Satellite Blues.
+Nevertheless, he very occasionally employs more melodic lines and passing notes on some songs, such as "Satellite Blues".
 His playing technique is mostly centred around downpicking, with the occasional use of plucking to mute the strings, which he says "adds more definition and tightens up the notes, and it gives the sound less sustain".